hgoelzer-ismip6/aSMB-remapping/setup_data/README.md

 # aSMB-remapping
 Matlab/Shell workflow for remapping Greenland SMB anomalies

+The input dataset needed to reproduce the results (<ExtArchive>) can be found on Zenodo: doi:10.5281/zenodo.3760526

 # Prepare input data

 ### Copy input files from external Data archive